Step by Step: How to Decorate a Christmas Tree With Ribbon

 Step 6- Accent Color

 Place the accent bulbs near the outer edge of the branches.
-This will really make the color pop!
+This will make the color pop!
 The accent color for this tree is… you guessed it, PINK!
 I have a variety of shades of pink in different shapes and sizes that I layer in.
-Again, irregular pattern and no two bulbs of the same color too close to one another.
+Again, irregular patterns and no two bulbs of the same color are too close to one another.

 It is ok to have more than one accent color, just be sure to mix up the cristmas decorations so they are evenly dispersed throughout the tree.